2026 Flagship Conference

 Arpan Sura

-Senior Counsel and Chief AI Officer, Federal Communications Commission
+Senior Counsel to FCC Chairman Brendan Carr and Chief AI Officer, Federal Communications Commission

 Band Access – License to Build?